elf4j/elf4j-provider/README.md

 ### Writer

-Supports multiple standard-stream writers; a log entry will be output by each writer once per its configuration.
+Supports multiple standard-stream writers; the same log entry will be output by each writer once per its configuration.
 Each writer can have individual configurations on format pattern, minimum output level, and type of out stream (stdout/err/auto).
 However, given the comprehensive support on log patterns and minimum output levels per caller classes, more than one writer is rarely necessary.